sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

     restworkflowcontext.outProgress(9, title="Progress", text=message)

-GetTextInput
+Get Input Value
 ++++++++++++++

-It will allow user to enter the values in execution time from Analytical App and return the value.
+Analytical apps also allow us to pass a variable value as an input parameter to the notebook execution.

-If user don't enter the value in 120 seconds, it returns the deault respose "User Response Time Out!".
+If a user doesn’t enter a value within 120 seconds, it will return a default response.

 ::